1.1. In this process the term Trading Standards Officer also includes Trading Standards Enforcement Officer.

 3.4.
-The decision will be communicated to you within 7 days from the date you contacted the service.
+The decision will be communicated to you within seven days from the date you contacted the service.

 4.1.
-If you disagree with the decision of the manager and are still unhappy with the instruction that you have been given you must notify us within 7 days.
+If you disagree with the decision of the manager and are still unhappy with the instruction that you have been given you must notify us within seven days.

 4.2.
-Your appeal will be passed to either a Trading Standards Strategic Manager or the Trading Standards Service Manager who will make a decision on whether the instruction that you have been issued is reasonable and proportionate taking into consideration the size and nature of your business and any risk posed by any noncompliance.
+Your appeal will be passed to the Trading Standards Manager who will make a decision on whether the instruction that you have been issued is reasonable and proportionate taking into consideration the size and nature of your business and any risk posed by any noncompliance.

 4.3.
-This decision will be communicated to you within 7 days from the date you contacted the service and will be final and binding in all cases.
+This decision will be communicated to you within seven days from the date you contacted the service and will be final and binding in all cases.